Homework is a Bad Idea

 Busy work, you say?
 Yes, that is exactly what homework is.
 Especially the sort of homework that involves copying out questions already printed in the textbook.
 This is a waste of time, paper, and face it, a cause of frustration, extra tiredness and sloppy penmanship.
 Little hands tire and cramp up easily.

-If you look at school as a child's "job," and compare other jobs held by adults, you will soon realize that there are not very many jobs that require the employees to take work home and continue to work on their own time.
-The teaching profession is one of the exceptions, but they can reduce their own "homework" load by not assigning homework to their students !
+If you regard school as a child's "job," and compare to jobs held by adults, you will soon realize that there are not very many jobs that require the employees to take work home and continue to work on their own time.
+The teaching profession is one of the exceptions, but they can reduce or eliminate their own "homework" load by not assigning homework to their students !
 Look at all the extra paperwork and 'correcting' that would eliminate!